Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Dataset

 \subsubsection{Outcrop measurements}

-The field component of our data set consists of SIP measurements at 26 stations along a north--south profile, using a Wenner array with a one meter electrode spacing, on the Bravo Zone outcrop of the Canadian Malartic Au deposit.
-The outcrop exposes steeply dipping sedimentary units cut by felsic to intermediate intrusions, with localized gold mineralization and hydrothermal alteration.
-Additional details on the outcrop geology and measurement protocol are available in \citet{berube_mineralogical_2019}.
+These field data consist of SIP measurements acquired at 26 stations along a north--south profile on the Bravo Zone outcrop of the Canadian Malartic deposit.
+The measurement setup uses a Wenner array with 1~m electrode spacing.
+The outcrop exposes steeply dipping sedimentary units cut by felsic to intermediate intrusions, with localized gold mineralization and hydrothermal alteration \citep{berube_mineralogical_2019}.